 Long-term Care Quality

 The next area we scored was long-term care.
 For this category, we awarded this facility a grade of B-.
 In determining our long-term care ratings, we assess the personal care received by a nursing home's residents.
 In addition to considering the volume of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated for pneumonia.
-This nursing home administered the vaccine to 91.3371 percent of its patients, which is somewhat lower than we anticipated.
+This nursing home provided the vaccine to a relatively low 89.520424 percent of its residents, which is quite a bit lower than we expected.
 On a more positive note, this place was able to limit hospitalizations.
 In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low number.

 Rating Over Time